- 1 An Introduction to the Valve Timing Diagram

 An Introduction to the Valve Timing Diagram

-The valve timing diagram is a 360-degree diagram that depicts the piston’s movement from TDC to BDC in all strokes of the engine cycle, which is measured in degrees, and the valves are opened and closed following these degrees.
+The valve timing diagram of 4 stroke engine is a 360-degree diagram that depicts the piston’s movement from TDC to BDC in all strokes of the engine cycle, which is measured in degrees, and the valves are opened and closed following these degrees.

 We often say things like “The air-fuel mixture combusts to create piston movement, which causes crankshaft rotation,” and “The fraction of the combustion escapes through the exhaust,” but have you ever wondered how these intake and exhaust mechanisms work?
 How are the intake and exhaust timing controlled?
 But how are these intake and exhaust valves managed, one would wonder?
 Let’s have a look at it and see what we can find.